b-goodman/http-client/README.md

 # HTTPClient

-An async HTTP Client implemeting `Window.XMLHttpRequest`.
+An async HTTP Client implementing `Window.XMLHttpRequest`.
 Intended to imitate the `Window.fetch` API but still offering full backards compatability with legacy browsers.

 ## Installation